What’s in This Article

 Can Cabin Bags Fit Under Airplane Seats?

-Most standard cabin bags are too big to fit under the seat.
-They are designed for the overhead bin.
-If you need a bag for under the seat, look for a “personal item” sized bag or a small backpack.
+Most standard cabin bags are too large to fit under the seat.
+Airlines design them for overhead bins.
+If you need under-seat storage, choose a personal item-sized bag or a compact backpack with dimensions under 18 x 14 x 8 inches.

 What Materials Are Best for Carry-On Backpacks?